-I found myself creating that financial stress in my own life without even thinking about it because I was in this constant cycle of lacking money and then feeling like I didn’t deserve it when I got it.
-And it took MANY personal development books and a business coach to finally help me realize that and start making changes.
+I found myself creating that financial stress in my own life without even thinking about it.
+Because I was in this constant cycle of lacking money.
+And then feeling like I didn’t deserve it when I got it.
+It took MANY personal development books and a business coach to finally help me realize that and start making changes.

 Find True Financial Freedom..
 By Not Focusing on Finances